raghavm1/d4l-task/README.md

 Similarly, patients attend to appointments to get cured.

 There is a 1:M relationship between Doctors and Appointments, as well as Patient and appointments.

-## Setup

-First, we need to install all dependencies.
-In the root directory, run -
-`pip install -r requirements.txt`

 ### Run the app